CloudChi/FX-Framework/Why_JSON.md

 ## Global Fields
 - All the disadvantages of Global Variables with additional negatives
 - Data fields get intermingled with business function fields
-- Limited to relationship starting points or simple data entry start screens
+- Useful only as relationship starting points or simple data entry start screens
 - No native way to represent data structures without duplicating data fields with global fields
 ![Global Fields](Screenshot_GlobalFields.png)